 - Download our marketing playbook, an advocates dream resource for creating change.
 Find it under the Boat Live 365 topic in our resource section.

 - Don’t know where to start?
 Contact us.
 We’re happy to help.

 *U.S. Coast Guard’s Recreational Boating Statistics Report

-The International Boating and Water Safety Summit is the premier event for training, education, awareness, meeting, and networking for professionals, volunteers, and anyone involved in boating and water safety. #IBWSS19
+IT’s never too early to start preparing.
+The International Boating and Water Safety Summit is the premier event for training, education, awareness, meeting, and networking for professionals, volunteers, and anyone involved in boating and water safety. #IBWSS20

-Beacon Awareness Day, celebrating the 406 MHz beacon technology used by rescue teams around the world to save lives. #406Day
+Beacon Awareness Day, was on April 6, do you know why?
+April 6th, or 4-06, represents the 406 MHz beacon technology used by rescue teams around the world to save lives.
+Use that factoid at your next boating party and remind them all that boating is serious fun! #406Day

 Visit our resource library for downloads, event materials, tips and ideas on how to create a safe boating culture 365 days a year.